-The San Mateo County Harbor District full-time staff are part of one of the following groups:
+Each full-time employee of the San Mateo County Harbor District belong to one of the following groups:

-- 1) Administrative employees covered under the Teamsters Union Local No. 856 Memorandum of Understanding (MOU). - 2) Operational employees covered under the Operating Engineers Local Union No. 3 MOU. - 3) Unrepresented Management Employees
+- 1. Administrative employees covered under the Teamsters Union Local No. 856 Memorandum of Understanding (MOU). - 2.
+Operational employees covered under the Operating Engineers Local Union No. 3 MOU. - 3.
+Unrepresented Management Employees.